Optimal Form Factors for Experimental Proposals on Gravity-Induced Entanglement: Introduction

 \section{Introduction}

 The problem of interfacing quantum mechanics and gravity has long been an unresolved issue in physics.
 However, to this day, no empirical evidence of the quantum gravity effect has been observed.
-In recent years, advances in precision measurement technology have raised the possibility of detecting of gravitational effects within massive quantum systems at lower energies in the foreseeable future \cite{Santos2017, Li2018, Westphal2021, Whittle2021, Liu2021, Youssefi2023, Fuchs2024, Bose2023, Carney2019, Gallerati2022}.
+In recent years, advances in precision measurement technology have raised the possibility of detection of gravitational effects within massive quantum systems at lower energies in the foreseeable future \cite{Santos2017, Li2018, Westphal2021, Whittle2021, Liu2021, Youssefi2023, Fuchs2024, Bose2023, Carney2019, Gallerati2022}.
 Specifically, detecting gravity-induced entanglement (GIE) in these systems is expected to provide crucial empirical evidence for the quantum nature of the gravitational field \cite{Feynman1957, Bose2017, Bose2022, Marshman2020, Marletto2017, Miao2020, Plato2023, Kafri2014, Krisnanda2020, Qvarfort2020, Cosco2021, Weiss2021, Balushi2018, Matsumura2020, Biswas2023}.
 Among these approaches, GIE-based experiments in quantum mechanical oscillator systems entangled through central-potential interactions are among the primary candidate methods \cite{Kafri2014, Krisnanda2020, Miao2020, Qvarfort2020, Plato2023}.

-Various of experimental schemes have been proposed for such studies.
+Various experimental schemes have been proposed for such studies.
 However, a common challenge in these proposals is that thermal decoherence can destroy the GIE, imposing strict constraints on the system parameters necessary for the experiment.
-Across proposals like two free oscillators \cite{Kafri2014}, linearized optomechanics \cite{Miao2020}, levitated nano-systems \cite{Rijavec2021}, and modulated optomechanics \cite{Plato2023}, requirements align with the same inequality

-where $\gamma_m$ is mechanical dissipation of the oscillator, $T$ is the system effective temperature, $\rho$ oscillator density, and $\Lambda$ is a form factor related to the geometry and spatial arrangements of the two oscillators.
-This universal inequality cannot be optimized through local quantum control methods \cite{Miao2020, Plato2023}.
+Across proposals like two free oscillators \cite{Kafri2014}, linearized optomechanics \cite{Miao2020, datta2021signatures}, levitated nano-systems \cite{Rijavec2021}, and modulated optomechanics \cite{Plato2023}, requirements align with the same inequality $2 \gamma_m k_B T \lesssim \hbar G \Lambda \rho$ when $k_B T \gg \hbar \omega_m$ where $\omega_m$ and $\gamma_m$ are the mechanical frequency and dissipation of the oscillator, $T$ is the system's environmental temperature, $\rho$ is density of the oscillator, and $\Lambda$ is a form factor related to the geometry and spatial arrangements of the two oscillators, which also appears in various gravitational measurement experiments, such as those involving resonant detectors \cite{Schmole2016, Westphal2021, Liu2021}.
+Inherently a property of the noise model, the inequality applies universally to experimental systems and cannot be improved with novel quantum control techniques \cite{Miao2020, Plato2023}.